Rochester, New York Therapists

 Mental Health has become a focus for residents of Rochester and the state of New York.
-The Mental Health Association in New York State found that half of the chronic mental illness conditions begin at 14 years of age and half of the anxiety disorders begin as early as 8 years old.
-A law that requires mental health education for all grades – elementary, middle and high school – in New York as MHAHYS felt it was important to educate all children prior to when symptoms start.
+The Mental Health Association in New York State found that half of chronic mental illness conditions begin at 14 years of age and half of the anxiety disorders begin as early as 8 years old.
+A law that requires mental health education for all grades – elementary, middle, and high school – in New York as MHAHYS felt it was important to educate all children before symptoms start.
 Educators are trying to learn how to cope with individual’s students’ trauma, anxiety, depression, and stress.

 Regardless of your age or race, one in two people will experience mental illness in their lifetime.
 According to research, one-third of adult health issues nationwide are due to mental health.
 Many mental health issues can affect you, how you think and feel on a daily basis.
 Whether it is you or someone you know that is afflicted with suicidal thoughts or trying to end an addiction, understands that you are not alone.